Start to run with this training plan that will get you to run 30 minutes without stopping!

-The following steps will help you plan your own Start to Run program based off of your fitness level and where your body is at.
+The following steps will help you plan out your running based off of your fitness level and where your body is at.

-If you want a more structured, thought out program then skip to the bottom to find our Start to Run: 2 Months to Running 30 Minutes for beginners or download it right here, right now!
+If you want a more structured, thought out program then skip to the bottom of the page to find our Start to Run: 2 Months to Running 30 Minutes for beginners or download it right here, right now!

 And to prove it, I'm going to show you how to join by turning you into a full fledged runner in just 1 to 2 short months.

-Made it to step five?
+Made it to Step 5?
 Feeling good?
 Be proud of yourself!
 This is quite an accomplishment!

-Now that you are able to run at least 30 minutes consecutively, have a running routine set in consider running a short race such as a 5k.
-Want to test your endurance and go longer?
-Work up through the distance races with our 10k, half marathon and eventually full marathon training plans!
+Now that you are able to run at least 30 minutes consecutively and have a running routine set, consider running a short race such as a 5k.

 Want a copy?
 Download it right here, right now!